rosslh/rosshill.ca/content/IsEarthStillWarming.md

 image: isearthstillwarming
 thumbnail: fire
 thumbnailBorder: true
-excerpt: A website with up-to-date global warming information and data.
-It provides a high-level overview of what global warming is – how it's caused, how much the Earth has warmed, and its observed and predicted effects.
+excerpt: A website offering up-to-date global warming data and a high-level overview of its causes and effects.
 tags: [react, nodedotjs]
-# , cypress
 ---

 The goal of this webpage is to provide a high-level overview of what global warming is: how it's caused, how much the Earth has warmed, and its observed and predicted effects.
 Made with <a target="_blank" rel="noopener noreferrer" href="https://github.com/nozzle/react-static">React Static</a>, a static-site generator for React, IsEarthStillWarming.com fetches up-to-date climate data from NASA and NOAA servers and displays the data as charts to provide a visualization of how global warming is progressing.